sps-lco1-2022-23/learning-csharp/README.md

 Generally when you do work, you should commit (which saves a local copy to 'staging').
 Then when you're ready, you should push or sync, this copies to the server where I can see it.

-If you open an `issue' you can tag me, so I get notified.
+If you open an 'issue' you can tag me, so I get notified.
 I can mark it and close it.
-I might even raise a `pull request` to suggest changes.
+I might even raise a 'pull request` to suggest changes.